ssardina-research/sarl-prolog-cap/README.md

 	* This is package `swi-prolog-java` in Linux.
 	* In Windows, the Java-SWI interface it can be installed as part of the main install.
 	* Main Page for JPL: https://jpl7.org/
+		* Check some [good examples on how to use JPL](https://github.com/SWI-Prolog/packages-jpl/blob/master/examples/java/) including the good [Family Example]([good examples on how to use JPL](https://github.com/SWI-Prolog/packages-jpl/blob/master/examples/java/Family/Family.java)).
 * [Mochalog](https://github.com/ssardina/mochalog), a rich bidirectional interface between the Java Runtime and the SWI-Prolog interpreter inspired by JPL.
 	* Obtained via Maven automatically using from [JitPack](https://jitpack.io/#ssardina/mochalog)
 	* Check Mochalog page for prerequisites, install, and examples.